ProseMirror/website/pages/examples/codemirror/index.md

 views](##view.NodeView) are a ProseMirror feature that make this possible.

+Wiring this node view and keymap into an editor gives us something like this:

+<div id="editor"></div>

-In this example, we'll set up code blocks, as they exist in the [basic schema](##schema-basic), to be rendered as instances of [CodeMirror](http://codemirror.net), a code editor component.
+In this example, we set up code blocks, as they exist in the [basic schema](##schema-basic), to be rendered as instances of [CodeMirror](http://codemirror.net), a code editor component.
 The general idea is quite similar to the [footnote example](../footnote/),